reframe-hpc/reframe/docs/configure.rst

 Environments in ReFrame are configured under the ``environments`` section of the documentation.
 For each environment referenced inside a partition, a definition of it must be present in this section.
-In our example, we define environments for all the basic compilers as well as default built-in one, which is used with the generic system configuration.
+In our example, we define environments for all the basic compilers as well as a default built-in one, which is used with the generic system configuration.
-In certain contexts, it is useful to see a ReFrame environment as a wrapper a programming toolchain (MPI + compiler combination):
+In certain contexts, it is useful to see a ReFrame environment as a wrapper of a programming toolchain (MPI + compiler combination):

 .. literalinclude:: ../tutorials/config/settings.py
    :lines: 78-129